 JURISDICTION.

 4. This agreement shall terminate on the date one (1) year from the date of this letter.

+5. Upon termination or at any time that the Protected Party shall request in writing, Enron North America Corp. shall return the Confidential Information, including all copies, to the Protected Party or shall certify to the Protected Party that all Confidential Information, including all copies thereof, have been destroyed.

 Very truly yours,